ajaybirbal/photogram-backend/README.md

 DELETE - Deletes the particular post

 ### `/post/:id/like`
-GET - Likes a particular post
+POST - Likes a particular post
 Requires following body content to be passed in JSON format: - `{
     likerID: 'ID of the liker'